lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

     ![](docs/images/ss27.png)

-1. One of the capabilities of AutoAI is to perform feature engineering.
+1. One of the AutoAI capabilities is to perform feature engineering.
 You can click into the pipeline in your experiment that contained the feature engineering step and view the data transformation that were applied. _Note that your pipeline may be different_

     ![](docs/images/ss28.png)